Digital-Grinnell/all-things-Alma/Assigning-Existing-Handles.md

 2. Run the Handle integration profile on this set with the following option:
 DC METADATA Upon Create = Add new Handles to Metadata

+## The Devil Is In the Details... and Alma is Possessed!

+Specifically...

+    1) Create a set, that's a no-brainer.
+    2a) Go to `Configuration`... yes, that's Alma Sense in Spades, you go to `Configuration` to run something.
+A no-brainer in a completely different sense.
+    2b) Then choose `General`.
+    2c) Then choose `External Systems / Integration Profiles`.
+    2d) Find the `Persistent Handle Identifiers for Digital Resource` profile and click on the name, not the ...'s.
+    2e) Choose the `Actions` tab.
+    2f) Enter the name of the set created in Step 1.
+Yes, this is another no-brainer Alma Sense thing... selecting a run-time parameter inside `Configuration`.
+Absolutely absurd, but that's Alma.
+    2g) Make sure `Action` is set to `Create and Update`.
+    2h) Scroll down to the `DC Metadata` section... yes, scroll DOWN, past everything else.
+We will return (scroll back up) in a few minutes.
+    2i) For `Upon Create` choose `Add new Handles to metadata`.
+    2j) Be sure to leave the `DC Identifier Prefix Field` empty/blank.
+    2k) Scroll back up.
+DO NOT click `Save`!
+    2l) Instead, look for the barely visible `Run` button toward the left center of the window.
+    2m) Click `Run` and hope like hell something good happens.
+    2n) Click `Save` if you like.
+I don't think this is necessary but it's a big RED button, so presumably (Alma Sense) they want you to click it.
+    3) Test the living shit out of your new Handles.
+Hopefully your set (see Step 1) contains 100 or fewer objects because the process goes ape shit crazy if you give it more than that to chew on.

+## Earlier Guidance

 The earlier workflow suggested by support agent Anchi Hsu is...